 All pet shop licences run from the 1 January until the 31 December.
 So if you apply for a pet shop licence on the 1 October and it is granted it will expire on the 31 December in the same year.

-Apply for a pet shop licence online
+Application for a pet vending licence (word 1.96mb, opens in new window)

 Once you have submitted your complete application form and fee, you will be visited by a licensing officer, who will inspect your premises.
 A vets inspection may also be required dependent on the numbers and species types.